-Whether you are gutsy enough to take on a DIY door replacement or decide to call in a professional to do it for you, here are some things you should know:
+Whether you opt to tackle a DIY door replacement or hire a professional to do it for you, there are few things to keep in mind:

 “Replacing just the door might not improve your entranceway as much as replacing the entire unit.
 Your existing door frame could have wood rot or may not seal as well as a modern door system,” Banks says.
 And if your slab door is more than 25 years old, you should use a pre-hung door to ensure a sealed frame.
 Banks sums it up: “Replacing the door only is like buying a new car and keeping your original tires.”

-If you are replacing the entire door system, depending on type (single, double, doors with sidelights, doors with transoms, etc. ), the measuring and installation is considerably more difficult.
-Although you would not need to worry as much about the door height and width, you do need to determine the unit size and/or the rough opening to ensure the new system fits into the opening.
-“If it is new construction, this is generally easier, as you would not already have a unit in the opening,” Banks says, “but if it is a repair/remodel, you will need to remove the existing pre-hung unit.”
+The measuring and installation of a full door system, depending on the kind (single, double, doors with sidelights, doors with transoms, etc. ), is significantly more complicated.
+Although you won’t have to worry as much about door height and breadth, you’ll need to figure out the unit size and/or rough opening to make sure the new system fits.
+“If it’s new construction, it’s usually easier because there won’t be a unit in the opening,” Banks explains, “but if it’s a repair/remodel, you’ll have to remove the current pre-hung unit.”

-To determine what type of material your door should be made of, consider your budget and the level of maintenance you are willing to do.
-Banks says steel doors are a great entry-level option because “they’re durable, budget-friendly and offer a wide range of design choices, including colors and glass options.”
-MacFarlane adds that steel doors are also a good choice because they resist shrinking, swelling and warping, require little maintenance, and are energy-efficient.
+Consider your budget and your maintenance level to determine what type of material your door should be made of.
+Banks says steel doors are a great starting point as they are “sustainable and cost-effective, offer a broad range of styling solutions such as colors and options for glass.”
+MacFarlane adds that steel doors are also an excellent choice because they resist shrinking, swelling, and tightening, are maintenance-efficient, and require little maintenance.

-The cost of a new door — pre-hung or slab — will vary based on the material type and whether the door is stock or special order, Banks says.
-Doors range from the mid-hundreds to more than $3,000 for highly configured items.
+The cost of a new door, pre-hung or slab, will vary depending on the kind of material and whether the door is stock or custom.
+The range of doors can start low and get up to $3,000 for highly made items.

-If you are thinking of replacing your door because of draft, you should first check your weatherstripping and/ or door sweep; both can wear over time and are much easier to replace than an entire door.
-However, Banks says, “if the door or frame are bowed or warped or if the door was poorly installed from the beginning, you may need a reinstallation of the unit or total replacement.”
+If you are considering replacing your door due to a draft, check the weather-stripping and/ or door sweep first; these can wear out over time and are far easier to replace than a whole door. “if the door or frame is bowed or warped, or if the door was poorly put from the start,” Banks explains, “you may need to refit the unit or replace it completely.”